Pierre César Charles de Sercey: Commerce raiding in the Indian Ocean

 However, the Port-Nord-Ouest assembly and Governor Malartic did not behave more warmly once the commissioners were physically removed.
 With no real resources or capacity to meet the needs of the Sercey division, the colonists urged the admiral to return to sea as soon as possible.
-On 22 July 1796, after summary repairs and reinforced by the frigate Cybèle, he did so, embarking on a campaign of commerce raiding in the Indian Ocean, with the goal of causing as much harm to enemy trade as possible.
+On 22 July 1796, after summary repairs and reinforced by the frigate Cybèle, he did so, embarking on a campaign of commerce raiding in the Indian Ocean, with the goal of causing as much harm to British trade as possible.
 He compensated for his limited means by keeping his ships constantly at sea and by operating in the manner of a privateer, financing his supplies through the sale of his numerous catches, notably several East Indiamen taken off the coasts of Ceylon and Sumatra.
 Planning to attack the Penang trading post, on 8 September 1796 he saw two heavily armed British ships of the line, HMS Arrogant and HMS Victorious, at the entrance of the Strait of Malacca.
-The next day, he ordered his frigates to attack this superior force, thinking that a confrontation was inevitable.
-It was a success, and after four hours of fierce fighting, the enemy forces withdrew, leaving the strait and the South China Sea open to Sercey.
+The next day, he ordered his frigates to attack the superior British force, thinking that a confrontation was inevitable.
+It ended indecisively as after four hours of fierce fighting both sides withdrew.
+However, the strait and the South China Sea were now open to Sercey.
 After many captures, the division docked in Batavia, where it remained for a little more than a month, the counter admiral taking advantage of this rest to negotiate a treaty for the supply of food to the Isle de France.